Work Safety Introduction

 (b) Agriculture includes forestry, fishing, and hunting.
 Mining includes oil and gas extraction.
 “Other services” excludes public administration.

-(c) BLS did not report the total number of deaths for several industry sectors.
-The NSC estimate is based on the partial data reported for this industry by injury event.
+(c) BLS did not report the total number of deaths for several industry sectors in 2021.

 Source: NSC analysis of data from the BLS CFOI surveillance program.